chipzx92/DataEngineeringI320/docs/presentations/Ingestion/index.md

-# Source Systems and Data Ingestion
+# Source Systems, Extraction, and Loading - Data Ingestion

 Most organizations have their operational data in many different source systems.
 We want to **E**xtract the data out of these sources, **L**oad into our analytical data warehouse, and